Turing-DECO3801/m5stack/README.md

 ### LittleFS

 LittleFS was the file system that was used to store GPS logs and Audio recordings.
+An alternate system was used before called SPIFFS but this file system was far too slow and would often cause data logged to be corrupted or missing.